 Call now and check some names off your list.
 By the way, if your recipients enjoy their issues and then give them to someone else, it's all right for everyone to know that.
 Regifting the Scholar is permitted.
 And so is archiving it.

 THE AMERICAN SCHOLAR P.O.
-Box 354

-Mount Morris, Illinois 61054-7834
+Box 354 Mount Morris, Illinois 61054-7834 also won the National Magazine Award for General Excellence during his tenure.

 (Please add \$10 for Canadian subscriptions, or \$15 for international subscriptions.)

 Robert S. Wilson